brand icon Jan7

 When packing for your trip, be sure to tell your husband to include long pants and a pair of loafers so that he isn’t turned away at any restaurants.
 (Duckhead is one of my husband’s go-to brands, and sites like Johnnie O or Peter Millar make great resort options for guys.)
 You will also want to bring an appropriate coverup so you have something to wear over your swimsuit for pool-side dining.

-Here are a few snaps and outfits from my recent trip to Turks and Caicos.
+Here are my go-to resort wear outfits with outfit inspo from my recent trip to Turks and Caicos.

 If you’re on the hunt for some good sandals, I put together a list of my favorite neutral sandals here!

-A classic coverup is essential for a trip to the Caribbean.
-Rather than ordering a different coverup for each swimsuit, I like to have 1-2 that I can wear with everything.
-You can’t go wrong with a button-down coverup and this blue stripe maxi button-down is perfect.
-It’s ideal to throw on over a swimsuit or transition to an outfit on it’s own.
+A classic cover-up is essential for a trip to the Caribbean.
+Rather than ordering a different cover-up for each swimsuit, I like to have 1-2 that I can wear with everything.
+You can’t go wrong with a button-down coverup and this stripe maxi button-down is perfect.
+It’s ideal to throw on over a swimsuit or transition to an outfit on its own.

-The Montego Mini Tie Dress is effortlessly chic–the kind of cover-up that makes you feel put together with little effort.
+The Montego Mini Dress is effortlessly chic–the kind of cover-up that makes you feel put together with little effort.
 I wore it in Turks over the Seychelles bottoms and Aruba top bikini, and it instantly pulled the whole look together.
 It’s feminine, light, and just the right amount of flirty for going from a beach day to sunset cocktails.
+I’m really excited about this Maxi Montego Dress I just got and will absolutely be taking with me on my next trip.

 The Marea Sasco dress was perfect for dinner in Turks–flowy, romantic, and just the right amount of dressy without trying too hard.
 The print is stunning, and it moves so beautifully.
 It’s also one of those pieces that instantly makes you feel pretty.
 I threw it on with sandals, but you could easily throw on any of these white sneakers for a casual daytime look!